teamradish/TRTwitchPlaysBot/Wiki/Commands-Documentation.md

 This page documents many common commands for TRBot.
 You will often use these commands either while playing on or managing a TRBot instance.
-To learn how to add custom commands, see the [custom commands](./Custom-Commands.md) page.
+To learn how to add your own custom commands, see the [custom commands](./Custom-Commands.md) page.

 ## Database Fields
 In the database, each command in the **CommandData** table has the following fields:
 - `ID` - The ID of the command in the database.
 This is automatically determined, thus it's not recommended to set or modify it.
 - `Name` - The name of the command.
 This name is what you type into chat to invoke it (Ex. "tutorial").
-- `ClassName` - The name of the internal class containing the code this command runs when invoked (Ex.
+- `ClassName` - The name of the internal class, with namespace, containing the code this command runs when invoked (Ex.
 "TRBot.Commands.MessageCommand" for "info").
 - `Level` - The access level required to invoke the command.
 - `Enabled` - Determines if the command is enabled and can be invoked (0 = disabled, 1 = enabled).
 - `DisplayInList` - Determines if the command is displayed in the help for `ListCmdsCommand`.